The deadline to propose a course for Winter Study 2021 has passed.

 For adjunct instructors, we require that you work within the departmental structure of the College and submit your course through a department even if it is to be listed as “Special”.
 We also recommend that you make contact with a relevant department chair well in advance of the deadlines.

-Departments must submit Winter Study curriculum to Barbara Casey for review by the Winter Study Committee by April 14:
+Departments must submit a list of the courses they are supporting to Barbara Casey for review by the Winter Study Committee by April 16th.
+The list should include:

 Please use the Winter Study Course Proposal form to submit both travel and regular course proposals.

 When submitting a course, please adhere to the established guidelines and submit all the requested information outlined below.

 If a course could logically be cross-listed with another department, please contact that department to determine if it should be cross-listed in the catalog.
 It is also important to contact departments before course proposals are submitted if there is potential for overlap of subject material.

 All proposals must be submitted through a department even if the course is to be listed as "Special."
 The department or its chair will evaluate the proposal before sending it on to the Committee.